grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Benjamin:** But what should we pass?
 We have an interface, but no class of which we could make an instance.

 **Johnny:** We need to create the class.
 Typically, if I have an idea about the name of the required class, I create the class by that name.
 If I don't have any idea on how to call it yet, I can call it e.g. `TodoReservationInProgressFactory` and leave a TODO comment to get back to it later.
 For now, we just need this class to compile the code.
-It's still out of scope of our current Statement.
+It's still out of the scope of our current Statement.

 **Benjamin:** So maybe We could pass a `null` so that we have `new TicketOffice(null)`?

-**Johnny:** We could, but that's not my favourite option.
+**Johnny:** We could, but that's not my favorite option.
 I typically just create the class.
-One of the reasons is that the class will need to implement an interface to compile and then we will need to introduce a methods which will, by default, throw a `NotImplementedException` and these exceptions will end up on my TODO list as well.
+One of the reasons is that the class will need to implement an interface to compile and then we will need to introduce a method which will, by default, throw a `NotImplementedException` and these exceptions will end up on my TODO list as well.

-**Benjamin:** Ok, that sounds reasonable for me.
+**Benjamin:** Ok, that sounds reasonable to me.
 So this line:

 ```csharp
 new TicketOffice(/* compile error - instance missing */)